RILEM PhD Course

-The purpose of the course is to provide participants with a fundamental and practical understanding on condition assessment of concrete structures and concrete repair and service life extension methods.
+The purpose of the course was to provide participants with a fundamental and practical understanding on condition assessment of concrete structures and concrete repair and service life extension methods.

 A large number of concrete structures are deteriorating, often prematurely, and need remedial measures to reinstate their safety and/or serviceability.
 Consequently, the need for repair and protection has grown considerably in recent years.
 While costs associated with repair of deteriorating concrete structures can be substantial, costs resulting from poorly designed or executed repairs may be even higher.
 The technical and economical success of repair projects depends on a range of factors, including a proper condition assessment of the structure, design and execution of remedial measures, and design and implementation of maintenance strategies.

-The scope of relevant repair methods includes the application of penetrating corrosion inhibitors and surface coatings, temporary electrochemical techniques, cathodic protection systems, bonded overlays (patch repairs), and crack injection.
+The scope of relevant repair methods included the application of penetrating corrosion inhibitors and surface coatings, temporary electrochemical techniques, cathodic protection systems, bonded overlays (patch repairs), and crack injection.

-The course will be presented through formal lectures, laboratory demonstrations and hands–on exercises, as well as site visits.
-Lectures will be presented by international leaders in the respective field, supported by repair material suppliers, and practicing engineers.
+The course was presented through formal lectures, laboratory demonstrations and hands–on exercises, as well as site visits.
+Lectures were presented by international leaders in the respective field, supported by repair material suppliers, and practicing engineers.

-The cost for attending is EUR 400 for international PhD students.
-Students who participate in the PhD course will receive free RILEM membership of 3 years.
+The cost for attending was EUR 400 for international PhD students.
+Students who participate in the PhD course are eligible to receive free RILEM membership of 3 years.
 Terms and conditions apply.
 For further enquiries, contact the course convener.